Rambling with Two Old Cats

 Let’s explore what it takes to travel slow enough to notice the journey, experience the local culture, color, and pace of life and grow along the way.

 When we retired in 2017, we imagined that we'd live in Valencia, Spain until we learned Spanish.
 After three years we hadn't mastered Spanish.
 It takes more time and effort to learn a language than we ever imagined.
-What we did learn by living in Valencia is that one of us isn't cut out for happy urban living.
+What we did learn by living in Valencia is that Jamie isn't cut out for urban life.

-That's why, in an optimistic moment when the pandemic seemed to be easing, we decided to begin wandering around.
+In an optimistic moment when the pandemic seemed to be easing (oops), we chose to abandon the notion of a home base in favor of a rambling, long and slow journey.
 We planned to spend a couple months here and a few months there, moving on whenever it felt right.

 Mairena, Spain 2020-2021

 We lived in Valencia, Spain from September 2017 until the end of October 2020 when we decided to give slow, long-stay travel a go.
 We chose Valencia because it offers so many opportunities: wonderful public transportation, safe and easy walking, culture and nearby nature.
 You name it, the city ticks nearly every box for retired urban living.